 To develop such a thing, biologist usually turn to Principal

-Components Analysis (PCA) whereby the very complicated suite of
+Components Analysis (PCA) whereby a very complicated suite of variables

-variables is distilled into a set of fewer variables that describe the
+is distilled into a set of fewer variables that describe the important

-important variance among the original variables.
-The coordinates
+variance among the original variables.
+The coordinates contained in our

-variables: scaled distances between all the landmarks.
-So we have many
+distances between all the landmarks.
+So we have many variable to

 problem.
 PCA is suited to multivariate analysis because it reduces

-the complexity of the data, taking many variables and distilling the
+the complexity of the data, taking many variables and distilling them

 into just a few.
 At its core, PCA produces a series of regressions, or